Trump looks west, eyeing new paths to White House

 Nevada has become a particular focus, in part because Las Vegas is an appetizing location for Trump to raise money.
 He scheduled at least one high-dollar fundraiser there over the weekend — as well as one in Washington before he flies west — as he looks to assuage growing concerns that he could fall short of cash.
 Couples were asked for $150,000 for the Las Vegas fundraiser.

-Trump and Republicans raised $210 million in August, a robust sum, but far behind the record $364.5 million hauled in by Biden and his party that month.
-Though the Trump campaign has insisted that it has more resources on hand that it did at this time in 2016, whispers about a financial disadvantage led Trump himself this week to suggest he may put some of his own fortune into the race.
+The Republican National Committee said the $18 million expected to be raised over the weekend, including from a stop Saturday at his hotel in Washington, would be shared by Trump’s campaign, the committee and several state GOP committees.

-Nevada’s fiscal health is dependent on the national economy doing well because it draws so much revenue from tourism.
-When the pandemic hit, Nevada’s casinos and all gambling shuttered for about 11 weeks, and the state is trimming about a quarter of its budget amid a sky-high local unemployment rate.
+Trump and Republicans raised $210 million in August, a robust sum but far behind the record $364.5 million taken in by Biden and his party that month.
+Though the Trump campaign has insisted that it has more resources on hand than it did at this time in 2016, whispers about a financial disadvantage led Trump himself this past week to suggest he may put some of his own fortune into the race.

-Trump, whose name is emblazoned on a golden hotel just off the Vegas Strip, lost Nevada in 2016 by just 2 percentage points to Hillary Clinton.
-The state, long dominated by former Senate Majority Leader Harry Reid, a Democrat, has gone to the Democrats in the last three presidential elections, though President George W. Bush won it twice.
+Nevada’s financial health is dependent on the national economy doing well because the state draws so much revenue from tourism.
+When the pandemic hit, Nevada’s casinos and all gambling shuttered for about 11 weeks, and the state is trimming about one-quarter of its budget at a time of sky-high unemployment.

 Sonner reported from Reno, Nevada.
 Associated Press writers Michelle Price in Las Vegas and Hannah Fingerhut in Washington contributed to this report.